suhani178/SQL_Journey/Day_02/notes.md

 ## 2. Selecting Multiple Columns

-We can retrieve multiple columns by separating their names with commas.
+Multiple columns can be retrieved by separating their names with commas.

 ### Example

-SELECT ENAME, SAL
+SELECT ENAME, JOB, SAL
 FROM EMPLOYEE;

-This retrieves:

-- Employee name
-- Employee salary
+This retrieves the employee name, job, and salary.

 ---